Data & information security

 2. Attackers can exploit VPN encryption: Just like regular users, malicious actors benefit from VPN encryption and IP anonymization, making it harder to detect their activities.

-3. Misconfigured VPNs: Incorrect VPN setups can lead to security gaps, and some VPNs may not offer robust protection, especially if updates are missing.
+3. Misconfigured VPNs: Incorrect VPN setups can undermine the effectiveness of VPN security, and some solutions may not offer strong protection, especially if updates are missing.

 4. Vendor issues.
 Some VPNs keep logs that compromise user privacy or recycle IP addresses, weakening IP address anonymization.